-Fan Power Connectors: CPU/SYS/PWR FAN
+Fan Power Connectors: CPU/SYS FAN

-The CPUFAN (CPU fan), SYSFAN (chasis fan), and PWRFAN (power fan) run on +12V and maintain system cooling.
+The CPUFAN (CPU fan) and SYSFAN (system fan) run on +12V and maintain system cooling.
 When connecting the wire to the connectors, always be aware that the red wire is the Positive and should be connected to the +12V.
 The black wire is Ground and should be connected to GND.
-Both CPU and chasis fan connectors have sensors to detect fan speed.
+Both CPU and System fan connectors have sensors to detect fan speed.